Gottfried von Strassburg: Story

 The story starts with the courtship of Tristan's parents.
 Riwalin, King of Parmenie, travels to the court of King Marke in Cornwall, where he and Marke's sister, Blanschefleur, fall in love.
-Blanschfleur becomes pregnant and the couple steal back to Parmenie, but Riwalin is killed in battle.
-When she hears the news, Blanschfleur dies, but the baby is delivered and survives.
+Blanschefleur becomes pregnant and the couple steal back to Parmenie, but Riwalin is killed in battle.
+When she hears the news, Blanschefleur dies, but the baby is delivered and survives.
 He is named Tristan because of the sorrowful circumstances of his birth.

 Tristan grows up in Parmenie, passed off as the son of Riwalin's marshal Rual li Fointeant, becoming the perfect courtier.
 While on board a merchant ship which has docked in Parmenie, Tristan is abducted by the Norwegian crew.
 Once at sea, the ship is struck by a tempest, the crew conclude that they are being punished by God for abducting Tristan, so they set him ashore in a country that turns out to be Cornwall.

 Tristan encounters a hunting party, whom he astonishes with his skill, and he accompanies them to Marke's court, where his many accomplishments make him popular, particularly with Marke.
 Eventually, after years of searching, Rual comes to Cornwall and finds Tristan, who is now revealed as Marke's nephew.
 Tristan is knighted.

 Cornwall is being forced to pay tribute to the King of Ireland, Gurmun, collected by his brother, the monstrous Morold.
-Tristan challenges Morold to a duel and defeats him, though he becomes wounded by Morold's poisoned sword.
+Tristan challenges Morold to a duel and defeats him, though in the process he is wounded by Morold's poisoned sword.
 In order to seek a cure Tristan travels to Ireland incognito (under the name Tantris), and contrives to get himself cured by Gurmun's Queen Isolde (Isolde the Wise).
 He is struck by the beauty and accomplishments of her daughter, Isolde the Fair, and returns to Cornwall singing her praises.

 Jealous of Tristan, Marke's councillors press him to marry, so that Tristan can be ousted as heir.
 Hoping that he will be killed in the process, they suggest Tristan be sent to Ireland to woo Isolde for Marke.
 Tristan travels to Ireland (as Tantris) and kills a dragon which has been threatening the countryside, thus winning Isolde's hand.
 However, observing that the splinter previously found in Morold's skull matches Tantris's sword, Isolde realises Tantris is in fact Tristan, and threatens to kill him as he sits in the bath.
 Her mother and her kinswoman Brangaene intervene and Tristan explains the purpose of his journey, which leads to a reconciliation between Ireland and Cornwall.
 Tristan leaves for Cornwall with Isolde as a bride for Marke.